alavijay/AppiumBrowserStack/README.md

 # Set up

 Download the repo
-Update Browserstack username and accesscode
+Update Browserstack USERNAME and ACCESS_KEY in AppTest.java

-`mvn clean install` - to fetch dependencies
+`mvn clean install` - to fetch dependencies and run test

-`mvn test` - to run tests